lizclipse/Plazer/README.md

-# Commonwealthity
+# Plazer

-A silly goofy project that i've had in my head for years.
+A silly goofy project that I've had in my head for years.

 ## Development